What Are The Different Types of Team Development Models? - HRDQ

 • Team leader fit

-Developed in 1993, the Katzenback and Smith Model puts forward the notion that there are five different levels of teamwork.
+Developed in 1993, the Katzenbach and Smith Model proposes that there are five distinct levels of teamwork.

 The Katzenback and Smith Model